History & Beliefs

 DISPENSATIONALISM

-We believe that the Scriptures interpreted in their natural, literal sense reveal divinely determined dispensations or rules of life, which define man’s esponsibilities in successive ages.
-These dispensations are not ways of salvation, but rather divinely ordered stewardships by which God directs man according to His purpose.
-Three of these — the age of law, the age of the Church, and the age of the millennial kingdom –are the subjects of detailed revelation in scripture (John 1:17; I Cor.
-9:17; II Cor.
-3:9-18; Gal.
-3:13-25; Eph.
-1:10; 3:2-10; Col. 1:24,24; Heb.
-7:19; Rev. 20:2-6)
+We believe that the Scriptures reveal divinely determined periods of history (dispensations) which define man’s responsibilities in successive ages.
+Three of these — the age of law, the age of the Church, and the age of the millennial kingdom — are the subjects of detailed revelation in Scripture.

 THE ETERNAL STATE